JessWinn/Houndshark-Mitogenomics/README.md

 ***[Nodes with UFBoot2 ≥ 95, PP ≥ 95 and SH-aLRT ≥ 80 were considered well supported (Minh et al., 2020b).]
 ***[Nodes with sCF values below 33% and gCF values that are lower than sCF values or near zero require further attention].

-### STEP 6.7: Comparing species trees to gene trees under the multispecies coalescent model.
+## STEP 7: Multispecies coalescent model

+Estimates the effects of gene-tree conflict on species-tree inference.

-#### STEP 6.7.1: ASTRAL
+### STEP 7.1: ASTRAL

-1. Estimate individual gene trees for the 13 PCGs and 2 rRNAs based on the ML criterion in IQ-Tree.
+1. Estimate individual gene trees for the 13 PCGs and 2 rRNAs based on the ML criterion in IQ-Tree used the cleaned and edited single gene alignments.
 Use a greedy model selection strategy (-m MFP)and the NNI approach to search for tree topology and compute branch supports with 1000 bootstrapped replicates of the UFBoot2 approach (Hoang et al., 2018).
 ```
 for gene in *.fas